-When evaluating the no-fault contingencies pursuant to implementation of NERC, NPCC, and ISO New England criteria, the following will be used to establish the acceptability of post-contingency results and potential corrective actions:
+When evaluating the no-fault contingencies pursuant to implementation of NERC, NPCC, and ISO standards and criteria, the following will be used to establish the acceptability of post-contingency results and potential corrective actions:

 If voltage is within acceptance criteria and power flows are within the applicable emergency rating, operator action can be assumed as a mitigating measure.

 If voltage is outside of acceptance criteria or power flows are above the applicable emergency rating, operator action cannot be assumed as a mitigating measure.
-Mitigating measures may include, but are not limited to, transfer trip schemes detecting an open circuit breaker(s) or open disconnect switch(es), or, special protection systems (“SPS”) designed to trigger for specific system conditions that include the no fault opening of a transmission line.
+Mitigating measures may include, but are not limited to, transfer trip schemes detecting an open circuit breaker(s) or open disconnect switch(es), or, Special Protection Systems designed to trigger for specific system conditions that include the no-fault opening of a transmission line.

-Special consideration must be given to the design and operation of the system when evaluating this no fault contingency.
-Control schemes, transfer trip schemes and Special protection Systems may not operate for a line end open condition if their triggers are not satisfied, or may operate inappropriately if their triggers are satisfied but only one terminal of a line is open.
+Special consideration must be given to the design and operation of the system when evaluating this no-fault contingency.
+Control schemes, transfer trip schemes, and Special Protection Systems may not operate for a line end open condition if their triggers are not satisfied, or may operate inappropriately if their triggers are satisfied but only one terminal of a line is open.

-Generally, in New England, opening one end of a two terminal line is not a concern.
+Generally, in New England, the opening of one end of a two terminal line is not a concern.
 However, in instances of long lines, high voltages may be a concern due to the charging associated with an unloaded line.

 Analysis Methodology

+This section describes the details in the methodologies applied to conduct system planning studies.
+It is not intended to be an exhaustive description of all aspects of every study, but rather a description of some aspects that are specific to certain studies within New England.

-Steady-State Thermal and Voltage Analysis
+Steady State Thermal and Voltage Analysis

+This section details the setup and analysis of the steady state thermal loadings and system voltages on the New England transmission system for transmission Needs Assessments and Solutions Studies.

 Base Case Generation Dispatch

-2.2.22.3.5Generators Out of Service in Base Case

-In Transmission Needs Assessments and Transmission Solutions Studies, generally two generation resources are considered out of service in the study area.
-These resources can be individual generators or interdependent generating facilities such as combined-cycle units (see section 11.9).
-The most impactful generators, those whose outage creates the greatest stress on the portion of transmission system under study, are considered out of service.
-Identifying the most impactful generators may in itself require some analysis.
-Additional generators could be considered to be out of service if the area under study has a large population of generators or if examining Intermediate, Light or Minimum Load maintenance conditions.
-Often multiple base cases are required to assess the impact of different combinations of generators being out of service.
-In general, having several generators out in a base case addresses issues such as the following:

-Higher generator forced outage rates than other transmission system Elements

-Higher generator outages and limitations during stressed operating conditions such as a heat wave or a cold snap

-Past experience with simultaneous unplanned outages of multiple generators

-High cost of Reliability Must Run Generation

-Generator maintenance requirements

-Unanticipated generator retirements

-Fuel shortages

-In some of the other transmission planning studies listed in Section 2, the most impactful single generators are considered out of service in the base cases and other generators may be turned off in order to create system stresses.
-For example, in FCM overlapping impact studies, the system is stressed by assuming that the most impactful helper is out of service.
-The most impactful helper is the generator that, when placed in service at its full output, will result in the most significant reduction in the flow on the limiting element.
+In the development of the base cases for transmission Needs Assessments and Solutions Studies, several standards and criteria describe the initial setup of the model prior to applying contingency outage events.

+NERC Standard TPL-001-4 Requirement R1 states:

+“The models … shall represent projected System conditions.” (emphasis added)

+NPCC Reliability Reference Directory #1 Requirement R7.1 states:

+“Credible combinations of system conditions which stress the system shall be modelled including, load forecast, inter-Area and intra-Area transfers, transmission configuration, active and reactive resources, generation availability and other dispatch scenarios. …” (emphasis added)

+ISO Planning Procedure No. 3 Section 3 states:

+“The design shall assume power flow conditions with applicable transfers, loads, and resource conditions that reasonably stress the system.” (emphasis added)

+These standards and criteria describe the modeling of base system conditions that are ‘credible’ and ‘reasonably stressed’ before performing a contingency analysis.
+In general, modeling some amount of generation out in a base case addresses issues such as higher forced outage rates for generators than for transmission system elements.

+To accomplish the modeling of base system conditions that are ‘credible’ and ‘reasonably stressed’, base case generation dispatches are determined probabilistically, where the combined probability of the system load level and the amount of unavailable generation cannot exceed an established transmission security probabilistic threshold value.
+The derivation of the probabilistic transmission security threshold value is described in Section 3.1.3.
+The data used to create the load level and generation unavailability cumulative probabilities is described in Sections 2.2.2 and 2.3.5 respectively.

 Contingencies Tested